microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 # Demo 0 - Durable ID's Explanation

-## Utilize the DurableID feature on OpenTelemetry, to locate the line of code responsible for the expense.
+## Utilize the DurableID feature on OpenTelemetry, to locate the line of code responsible for the expense

 Not all software using Open Telemetry will utilize a durable identifier, though it is considered best practice.
 A durable identifier functions